 4. The project itself is internally inconsistent

-If half the files are kebab-case and half PascalCase, half live in pages/ and half in routes/, Codex randomly mimics one — and looks wrong half the time.
+If half the files are kebab-case and half PascalCase, half live in pages/ and half in routes/, Codex randomly mimics one and looks wrong about half the time.

 5. In a monorepo, Codex picked the wrong workspace root

-In monorepos, Codex sees the root package.json and assumes that’s the entry point, writing files to the root when they should live in apps/web or packages/ui.
+In monorepos, Codex anchors on the directory it was launched from.
+Start it at the repo root and it sees the root package.json, assumes that’s the entry point, and writes files to the root instead of apps/web or packages/ui.

 How to spot it: generated files land at the root or in the wrong workspace instead of next to similar code.